-Josh Whitman was named the John M. Schael Director of Athletics after spending the last four years as Director of Athletics at the University of Wisconsin-La Crosse.
-Whitman replaced veteran AD John Schael, who announced his retirement in January 2014 following 36 years of leading the Washington U. Department of Athletics.
+Josh Whitman enters his second year as the John M. Schael Director of Athletics after spending four years as Director of Athletics at the University of Wisconsin-La Crosse.

 Whitman wasted no time in solidifying UW-L Athletics as one of the nation’s premier NCAA Division III athletic programs.
 He guided the Eagles to four national championships and 19 NCAA/National Collegiate Gymnastics Association (NCGA) individual titles.
 Under his leadership, the Eagles collected 21 Wisconsin Intercollegiate Athletic Conference (WIAC) crowns and finished in the top-five at NCAA championship events on 17 different occasions.
 In the 2013-14 Learfield Sports Directors’ Cup standings, UW-L finished 13th nationally.

 Aggressive resource development was a hallmark of Whitman’s four years leading UW-L Athletics.
 During his tenure, the operating budget increased nearly 50 percent and he was responsible for soliciting numerous major gifts.
 He also launched a corporate sponsorship program that grew to produce more than $200,000 annually in cash and in-kind support for the athletic program.

 With these increased resources, Whitman aggressively expanded and improved the department’s staff.
 At the time of his departure from UW-L, he oversaw a full and part-time professional and student staff of nearly 100.
 Whitman hired 14 of those staff members, including five head coaches.